 I read that a semi T-boned the Humboldt team bus along highway #35, north of Tisdale, SK, but south of Nipawin, SK, where the bus was heading for a must-win Game 5 of a Best of 7.
-I then read another young man succumbed to his injuries, bringing the toll of this bus accident to 15.
+I then read two more succumbed to their injuries, bringing the toll of this bus accident to 16.

 You need to understand that the #35 highway is one that connects the northern and southern parts of Saskatchewan.
 If you’ve driven anywhere in Saskatchewan, you’ve probably driven some part of this highway.
 Especially if you played sports in Saskatchewan.

 I’ve driven this specific stretch of #35 highway A LOT in my hockey days, playing with the Notre Dame Hounds in the SJHL (Saskatchewan Junior Hockey League).
 We’ve used this highway to drive to Humboldt to play against the Broncos!

 In fact, I’ve battled and been sworn at and been booed out of the Elgar Peterson Arena there in Humboldt.
 But you know it’s all just part of the game and take it stride (if not enjoying the fact that you played hard enough for the other team’s fans to notice you).

 After those games, I got back on the bus, the same one as what the Humboldt Broncos players and coaches were traveling on.